kerkkanen/Docker/README.md

 # Docker

-University of Helsinki's DevOps with Docker -course exrcises
+Exercises for the course DevOps with Docker in the University of Helsinki.